 Recent gigs have included performances at The Germantown Performing Arts Center in Memphis Tennessee, Jazz Forum Arts in Tarrytown, NY, and The Deer Head Inn, in Delaware Water Gap, NY.
-The group also performs regularly at Maureen’s Jazz Cellar, in Nyack NY, and recently completed a soon to be released live recording as part of the club’s live recording series.
+The group also performs regularly at Maureen’s Jazz Cellar, in Nyack NY, and recently completed a live recording as part of the club’s live recording series.

 Marvin Stamm began his career touring with Stan Kenton and Woody Herman in the 1960s, and after moving to New York he gained considerable recognition as a member of the Thad Jones/Mel Lewis Orchestra, the Duke Pearson Big Band, as well as performing with Frank Sinatra and the Benny Godman Sextet.
 During this period Stamm was also a first-call studio player, recording with jazz luminaries, as well as popular artists such as Paul McCartney.
 Stamm has also released multiple recordings over the years as a soloist, and with artists such as Bob Mintzer, Terry Clarke, Phil Markowitz, Lincoln Goines, and Bill Charlap.
 He has also released several recordings with long-time collaborator Bill Mays, and with the Soph/Stamm project featuring Ed Soph on drums, Bill Mays on piano, and Rufus Reid on bass.